bluppco/idearebel/src/content/ideas/adtech-2020-trends-in-digital-advertising.md

 ---
-title: Adtech and Digital Advertising | Idea Rebel
+# digital-advertising-trends-2020.jpg
 description: 2020 Trends in digital advertising Adtech predictions
 image: https://blupp.b-cdn.net/idearebel/nike-digital-shoe-idea-rebel.jpeg?quality=80&width=800
-# digital-advertising-trends-2020.jpg
+order: 1
 publish_date: April 8, 2020
+sub_title: ""
+title: Adtech and Digital Advertising | Idea Rebel
 url: https://www.idearebel.com/ideas/adtech-2020-trends-in-digital-advertising/
 ---
 As the digital landscape continues to fragment, advertisers are looking for more ways to reach customers with one-to-one messaging that drives a lasting impact.
 As digital ad capabilities become more accessible and effective, both the sell-side and buy-side are shifting to embrace more advanced solutions.